gamidivamsi/React-shopping-cart-project/README.md

 # npm start
-Runs the app in the development mode. open http://localhost:3000/ to view it in the browser
+Runs the app in the development mode. open http://localhost:3000 to view it in the browser

 The page will reload when you make changes.

+# npm test
+Launches the test runner in the interactive watch mode.

+# npm run
+This command is optionally used in react applications but some users may use it like this is the main command for there projects to run.
+In this project, I haven't used it.